Tap…tap…tap

 She muttered under her breath, casting a glance toward the light switch near the door.
 It flicked off, dropping the room into darkness.
 Only the glow of her laptop lit her face when she opened the first message in her inbox.

-It was from the doctor—the same one who cared more about her money than her wellbeing.
+It was from the doctor—the same one who seemed to care more about her money than her well-being.

-She double tapped the email that had been forwarded to her again.
-The message was short, and painfully simple.
-A reminder not to ignore his messages, followed by a warning that if she kept delaying, she might find herself dying before it was too late.
+She double-tapped the email he had forwarded to her again.
+The message was short and painfully simple: a reminder not to ignore him, followed by a warning that if she kept delaying, she might end up dying before it was too late.

-Sierra scrolled down just enough for the attached file to appear.
-She tapped it twice—only taking a moment to download.
+Sienna scrolled down just enough for the attached file to appear.
+She tapped it twice, waiting a moment for it to download.

-The file swallowed her entire screen—all three hundred and six pages of her history laid bare, the background becoming a blurry mess of colors.
+The file swallowed her entire screen—all three hundred and six pages of her history laid bare, the rest of the room dissolving into a blurry mess of color.

 Her fingers forced the pages downward, skimming past the parts she'd already memorized and the ones too useless to read again.